 Concerns that poorly-managed sober houses endanger the community prompted legislation to regulate them.

 Part of a sober house’s success, according to Aligata, is notifying the community from the start that they’ll be excellent neighbors.

 “We want you to know that we’re going to open this house soon,” Aligata stated.
 And we’re going to have an open house with cookies and milk, and we want you to come down… And see what the recovery house is, how it operates, and all the support it has for its clients. “

 Aligata is now certifying roughly fifty homes in Connecticut.
 He thinks that the state has well over 200 sober houses.

 As the state’s opioid crisis continues, demand for sober house beds remains strong.
 When Right Path House opened in Clinton last year, the neighborhood was not just supportive, but two neighbors who were silently battling addiction just a few doors down asked to move in.

 More related tales and photographs of sober houses can be found on our special project’s website.

 The MATCH Program at Hartford HealthCare Behavioral Health Network supports WNPR’s Opioid Addiction Crisis Reporting Initiative.

-We are honored to be one of the original members of the national Sober House Directory, a resource for finding the right match and locating sober living homes near you.
-If a Vanderburgh House home is not the appropriate fit for you, we invite you to look into this great resource for finding the proper sober living home.
+We are honored to be the creators of the national Sober House Directory, a resource for finding the right match and locating sober living homes near you.
+If any of our Vanderburgh home is not the appropriate fit for you, we invite you to look into this great resource for finding the proper sober living home.